omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 **Stats.** The implementation is 1100 loc, the tests are 750 loc.

-### Local state query server (`Test.Consensus.MiniProtocol.LocalStateQuery.Server`)

-The local state query protocol allows clients such as wallets to query the state of the ledger at any point within `k` blocks from the tip.
-The test for this is quite minimal at present: it prepopulates a ledger DB with a bunch of blocks, and then verifies that requesting the ledger tip corresponding to the these blocks gives the right answers, and that asking for blocks not on the chain results in the right error message.

-Note that the query protocol is abstract in the ledger (like everything else in the consensus layer, of course), and the query _language_ we offer (the kinds of queries that can be asked) of course depends on the ledger.
-The tests use a mock ledger for this purpose.

-**Stats.** The implementation is 75 loc, the tests are 250 loc.

 ### The hard fork combinator: time infrastructure

 One of the responsibilities of the HFC is to offer time conversions (slot to